anlorn/fan_controller/README.md

 # Protocol

-Every messages remotes sends repeated 5 times.
-Every message has remote ID + command + ending
+Every messages remotes sends 5 times, with pause between message 850us.

+Every message has remote ID + command + ending:
 * Remote ID is unique 6 bytes identifier every remote has.
-Fan learn this identified during pairing session.
+Fan learn this identifier during pairing session.
 * Command is an actual command for the fan.
 See table below
 * Ending is 9 bits `0b001011001`.
 They are always the same in every message.